Skip to main content

 • Click History Log

-The ticket settings history log will show a list of team members that made changes to the ticket settings.
+For other areas in the event (ticket settings, sessions, speakers, badge design), the history log will show a list of team members that made changes.
+This is arranged chronologically with the latest update on top.
 When you click the details, you'll see 2 columns to compare the previous and current settings.

 When you click View on a log entry, a detail panel opens with two columns: